gitcordier/FunctionalAnalysis/README.md

 # Requirements

-UPDATE: I am switching to LuaLaTeX, the XeLaTeX FA_DM.tex has not been updated.
-I will make a cleanup soon.
+UPDATE: I am switching to LuaLaTeX, FA_DM_XeLaTeX the XeLaTeX version of FA_DM.tex is now "legacy".
+You should use FA_DM.tex.

 - TeX
-- XeLaTeX or LuaLaTeX
+- LuaLaTeX or XeLaTeX
 - Packages
   - AMS packages:
     - amsmath